-All statements regarding IBM's future direction or intent are subject to change or withdrawal without notice, and represent goals and objectives only.
+Statements regarding IBM's future direction or intent are subject to change or withdrawal without notice, and represent goals and objectives only.

 This information may contain examples of data and reports used in daily business operations.
 To illustrate them as completely as possible, the examples include the names of individuals, companies, brands, and products.
-All of these names are fictitious and any similarity to the names and addresses used by an actual business enterprise is entirely coincidental.
+All of these names are fictitious and any similarity to actual people or business enterprises is entirely coincidental.